Homotopy properties of the complex of frames of a unitary space: Introduction

 Our study of $\G(V)$ and $\F(V)$ is motivated from two directions.

 First, showing that for $\KK=\GF{q^ 2}$ the homology of $\F(V)$ in dimension $n-2$ is non-zero is a step on the path outlined by Aschbacher and Smith \cite[Section 4]{AS93} to remove a restriction on unitary components in the groups covered by their proof of a conjecture by Quillen \cite{Qui78} on the poset of non-trivial (elementary abelian) $p$-subgroups of a finite group for primes $p > 5$.
-By the recent proof of the conjecture for $p=3,5$ \cite{PS} under identical restrictions the same applies to this case.
-Hence, Theorem \ref{coroHomologyCohenMacaulay} can be seen as a step in this program.
-Even stronger is the connection of the poset of non-trivial orthogonal decompositions of $V$ ordered by refinement and the poset of non-trival $p$-subgroups.
-In Proposition \ref{coro:applicationDecompApPosets} we provide conditions under which the two posets are homotopically equivalent or highly connected.
-In Section \ref{sec:forms} we show that $\F(V)$, the decomposition poset and the poset of non-trivial non-degenerate subspaces are closely related -- even beyond unitary spaces.
+By the recent proof of the conjecture for $p=3,5$ under identical restrictions \cite{PS}, the same applies to these primes.
+Hence, Theorem \ref{coroHomologyCohenMacaulay} can be seen as a step in this program towards eliminating the hypothesis on unitary groups.
+While our results do not yet fully suffice to yield new cases of the original conjecture, they provide new insights into the study of the Quillen dimension property for unitary groups.
+In particular, we establish the Quillen dimension property for $\PGU_7(3)$ and $p=2$ in Example \ref{ex:qdp}, which is a case not covered by the methods of \cite{AS93}.